 At the end of this learning unit, the student is able to :

 The main objective of the course is the development of skills that will enable the students in the communication business (public relations, journalism,¿) to function in the daily situations of their future professional activities.

 By the end of the course, the student should have reached the B2 level of the « Common European Framework » (Council of Europe) for the following skills :

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-- to write a press article
+- Cover a press conference;

 - Groups of maximum 20 students

 - Syllabus LANGL2601 - EJL - Entry to Professional Life